2017 PowerShares QQQ 300

 The 2017 PowerShares QQQ 300 was the 1st race of the 2017 NASCAR Xfinity Series season and the 36th iteration of the event.
 The race was held on Saturday, February 25, 2017 in Daytona Beach, Florida at Daytona International Speedway, a 2.5 miles (4.0 km) permanent triangular-shaped superspeedway.
 The race was extended from the scheduled 120 laps to 124 laps due to NASCAR overtime.
 Roush Fenway Racing driver Ryan Reed took the lead on the final overtime restart and led the final two laps to earn the victory.
 It was Reed's first win of the season, and the second of his career.
 To fill out the podium, Kasey Kahne finished 2nd and Austin Dillon finished 3rd.

-Background

-Daytona International Speedway is one of three superspeedways to hold NASCAR races, the other two being Indianapolis Motor Speedway and Talladega Superspeedway.
-The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 miles (4.0 km) long.
-The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.